coinbase/salus/docs/scanners/bandit.md

         - path2
 ```

-The following Bandt config options are currently NOT supported.
+The following Bandit config options are currently NOT supported.
 ```yaml
 -n CONTEXT_LINES   # maximum number of code lines to output for each issue --format {csv,custom,html,screen,txt,xml,yaml}   # salus always writes output to json